upa/nante-wan/README.md

 All containers contains config rendering scripts.
 These scripts generate specific configuration files, for example, frr.conf and IPsec configuration, from nante-wan.conf.
-Therefore, you can only run containers with nante-wan.conf to start Nante-WAN without editting specific configurations.
+Therefore, you can run containers with nante-wan.conf to start Nante-WAN without editting such specific configurations.